 One who is salacious, lazy, a coward, hot-tempered, proud of his virility, a thief, ungrateful and an atheist should never be trusted.

-When one offers salutations to Gurus incessantly and remains in service of elderly persons, then his fame, longevity, glory and strength – these four increase.
+When one offers salutations to Gurus incessantly and remains in service of elderly persons, then these four namely his fame, longevity, glory and strength increase.

 One should not put their mind where wealth has been accumulated after great suffering/tribulations, where wealth has been accumulated through violation of all boundaries of decency and where wealth has been accumulated after bowing one’s head in front of an enemy.